mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 #Some things to bear in mind

-Git is a powerful tool, but it doesn't prevent you from shooting your own foot if you don't work under some principles.
-Therefore, in order to make everyone's life easier, it is useful to have some common sense when working with Git.
+Git is a powerful tool, but it doesn't prevent you from shooting your own foot if you don't work under some basic principles.
+In order to make everyone's life easier, it is useful to have some common sense when working with Git.

 >Commit only related changes